0x464e/tiktok_to_discord/README.md

 ### Installing

 * Install [NodeJS](https://nodejs.org/en/) via whatever method is appropriate for your platform.
+  * Follow discord.js' requirements for the required NodeJS version.
+   **As of writing this 16.6.0 or higher is required, but 17.0 will not work** due to the module `node-canvas` [being incompatible with 17.0 for now](https://github.com/Automattic/node-canvas/issues).
 * Clone this repository
 `git clone https://github.com/0x464e/tiktok_to_discord`
 * Insert your Discord bot's token into `config.json`